cirosantilli/git-tutorial/index.md

 #File permissions

-Git keeps file permissions (rwx) as metadata inside the `.git` dir.
+Git only keeps the `x` and symlink bits of file permissions as metadata inside the `.git` dir.

+Other permissions are lost.

+How to get around it: <http://stackoverflow.com/questions/3207728/retaining-file-permissions-with-git>.

+The best solution seems to be the `git-cache-meta` third party tool.

 #Empty dirs